 1/4 cup 1% greek yogurt

-Mix the two and place inside each crepe.
+Mix the two and place them inside each crepe.
 Now grab some fruit to make things more exciting.
 Drizzle with some honey or maple syrup.

 Buy a bag of frozen edamame that you can heat in the microwave anytime a craving strikes!
 This nutritious little bean packs 9 grams of protein per half a cup, not to mention being low calorie!